ItsWachira/ItsWachira/README.md

     alike can understand and utilize software to its fullest potential.
   -->
 - 📖 Read my latest blogs on <a href = "https://www.makeuseof.com/author/gichuhi-wachira/"> MakeUseOf.</a>
-- 👀 I’m interested in web, mobile, and cloud development, data science, Machine Learning, and AI
+- 👀 I’m interested in building scalable distributed systems.

 - 💞️ I’m looking to collaborate on web and mobile development projects
 - 📩  Connect with me